 Explore the Elin Hilderbrand Winter series in order with summaries and reviews of these festive books in which the quirky Quinn family will get you in the holiday spirit with Christmastime drama at their Nantucket inn.

-Not to be confused with Elin Hilderbrand’s Paradise series, which occurs in Winter but takes place on the Caribbean island of St. John, the Elin Hilderbrand Winter series is a series of Christmas-themed books.
+- Not to be confused with Elin Hilderbrand’s Nantucket series or Elin Hilderbrand’s Paradise series, which occurs in Winter but takes place on the Caribbean island of St. John, the Elin Hilderbrand Winter series is a series of Christmas-themed books.

-As a longtime fan of Elin Hilderbrand’s books (I even have an Elin Hilderbrand book ornament for my Christmas tree), I share everything you need to know about the Elin Hilderbrand Winter series.
+As a longtime fan of Elin Hilderbrand’s books (I even have an Elin Hilderbrand book ornament for my Christmas tree, pictured above), I share everything you need to know about the Elin Hilderbrand Winter series.

-I was pleasantly surprised by this entire series!
+I was pleasantly surprised by my reading experience of this entire series!
 It was first intended to be one book, then became a trilogy, then a quartet.
 I wasn’t expecting to learn this, as I felt all four books followed a very natural progression overall and seemed like a complete story split into four “parts.”
-For that reason, I definitely recommend you read all four books in this series.

 Elin Hilderbrand Winter Series in Order

 Below is the order of the four books in the Winter series by Elin Hilderbrand.
 As mentioned, you should definitely start at the beginning and read the four books in publication order, as the plot is chronological.

 Details on the Winter Series Books

 Winter Street is the perfect mix of family drama and holiday spirit.
 It remains one of my favorite Elin Hilderbrand books to date.
 Kelley Quinn owns the Nantucket Winter Street Inn and is the proud father of four grown children, all of whose personal lives are in a state of chaos.